 The Best Hot Tub Shell Material

 With easy maintenance, cleanliness, sustainability, energy efficiency, aesthetics, and a soothing sensory experience as the requirements, marine-grade aluminum is the crystal-clear winner for the best hot tub shell material.

-In our GOODLAND wood-fired tub design (shown above), we added Reflectix Insulation around the aluminum tub.
+In our GOODLAND wood fired tub design (shown above), we added Reflectix Insulation around the aluminum tub to stop radiant heat loss and for winter hot tub use.
 We topped this with beautiful cedar planks to further insulate it, and in contrast with the metal, it looks pretty stunning.

-We incorporated comfortable oak recliners that can be easily removed when you’re not in the tub, preventing slime build-up and keeping the tub in low maintenance.
+We incorporated comfortable cedar recliners that can be easily removed when you’re not in the tub, preventing slime build-up and keeping the tub in low maintenance.